RLTAGG/ai-trading-backend/README.md

-# FINAL AI Trading Backend with Yahoo Price Noise and Full Debug Logging
+# AI Trading Backend with CORS fixed for TradingView